makkus/freckles/docs/adapters/dotfiles.rst

 Mixing and matching two sets of dotfiles, using only one *freckle*
 ==================================================================

 We can achive the same outcome as in the above example by creating subfolders in the same *freckle*.
-In order to let *freckles* know which folders are a *freckle*, we need to mark those with an empty file named ``.freckle``.
+In order to let *freckelize* know which folders are a *freckle*, we need to mark those with an empty file named ``.freckle``.
 Thus, the folder structure will look like this:

 .. code-block:: console